FIWARE/ops.Fuel-main-dev/README.md

 This is the code repository for the OPS-Deploy, the management and deployment tool for FIWARE Lab nodes.
 This project is part of FIWARE [1].

 OPS-Deploy is an open source project, based on Fuel by Mirantis [2] and closely developed to the OpenStack community.
-It provides a web UI thorught that a cloud administrator can intuitively deploy and manage an OpenStack environment.
+It provides a web UI through that a cloud administrator can intuitively deploy and manage an OpenStack environment.

 OPS-Deploy is used in FIWARE project in order to deploy a more coherent and tested installation within the FIWARE Lab  federation guaranteeing as well as a better deployment and a more manageable issues resolution.